Introduction to Effects in Illustrator

 Click align to Artboard, which aligns the content to horizontal Align Center and Vertical Align center to get the component frame exactly to the center of the frame.

 Step 5: Select the selection tool and drag and select all the components and right-click and select ungroup options.
 This separates the objects for selection.

 Step 6: Double click on the warp tool from the toolbar.
 Wrap configuration window opens and configures the setting of the wrap as given values to create a diagonal warp tool.

-Step 7: Select the object which must be created as waves and move warp tool along them to create waves effect as shown in the image.
+Step 7: Select the object which must be created as waves and move the warp tool along them to create a waves effect as shown in the image.
 Repeat this for every object.

 3. Line Art Effect

 This is the other most simple and easy effect.